Pajaro Valley Unified School District

 Pajaro Valley Unified School District is a school district based in Watsonville, California, USA.
-The Superintendent is Michelle Rodriguez.
-The District is overseen by a seven members of the Board of Trustees that meets an average of twice a month.
+The Superintendent is Heather Contreras.
+The District is overseen by a seven members of the board of trustees that meets an average of twice a month.

 Boundary

 Pajaro Valley serves the eastern half of Santa Cruz County, a portion of northern Monterey County and a small section of San Benito County.
 The communities located within the district are the city of Watsonville and the CDPs of Amesti, Aptos, Aptos Hills-Larkin Valley, Aromas, Corralitos, Day Valley, Freedom, Interlaken, La Selva Beach, Los Lomas, Pajaro, Pajaro Dunes, Prunedale, Rio del Mar and Seacliff.